astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/annotations/annotated.md

 def _(x: Annotated[(int,)]):
     reveal_type(x)  # revealed: int

+# error: [invalid-annotated-arguments]
+def _(x: Annotated[int]):
     # `Annotated[T]` is invalid and will raise an error at runtime,
     # but we treat it the same as `T` to provide better diagnostics later on.
     # The subscription itself is still reported, regardless.
-# error: [invalid-annotated-arguments]
-def _(x: Annotated[int]):
     reveal_type(x)  # revealed: int
 ```

 ## Inheritance

-### Correctly parametrized
+### Correctly parameterized

 Inheriting from `Annotated[T, ...]` is equivalent to inheriting from `T` itself.